Blue Heart Giving Guide 2022

 1) the trust and respect grassroots organizers and organization staff have for their work; and

-While not comprehensive, this is a starting point for those who want to invest in the organizations doing powerful work resisting systemic injustice and building community alternatives to harmful economic and political systems.
+While not comprehensive, this is a starting point for those who want to invest in the organizations doing powerful work resisting systemic injustice and building community alternatives.
+We recognize that the majority of wealth in the U.S. has been extracted from the Global South, and wealth redistribution needs to reflect that.
+This guide is limited to the U.S., and we encourage donors to check out grassroots-accountable intermediaries that work globally.

-Art by Renee Castro / Blue Heart Creator Fund
+Art by Christina Whipple and Leilani Salvador / Blue Heart Creator Fund

 How to use this guide